Moritz-Pfeifer/European-Films-Lemons/Cineuropa_scraper/README.md

 # Cineuropa Scraper

-Scrapes reviews and downloads them into a sqlite db and as .csv
+Scrapes reviews and downloads them into a sqlite db.

 ### Instructions